Carlos Alcaraz: 2021: First ATP title, Next Gen champion

-In July, Alcaraz won the Umag Open, defeating Richard Gasquet to claim the first ATP 250 and ATP title of his career.
-He became the youngest ATP champion since Kei Nishikori in 2008, and the youngest ATP 250 winner since the category was established.
-Alcaraz then entered the Austrian Open Kitzbühel, where he was seeded tenth, but lost to Alexander Erler in the first round.
-Alcaraz qualified for a main draw debut at the Cincinnati Masters, where he lost to Lorenzo Sonego in the first round.
-Alcaraz made another semifinal in Winston-Salem, where he lost again to Mikail Ymer.

-At the US Open, Alcaraz defeated world No. 3 Stefanos Tsitsipas in a fifth-set tiebreak to reach the fourth round in the biggest win of his career at that time.
+In the third round of the US Open, Alcaraz defeated world No. 3 Stefanos Tsitsipas in a dramatic fifth-set tiebreak on Arthur Ashe Stadium.
 At 18 years and four months, Alcaraz became the youngest man to beat a top 3 ranked-player in singles at the US Open since the ATP rankings began in 1973.
-Alcaraz also became the youngest man in a major fourth round since 17-year-old Andrei Medvedev at the 1992 French Open, and the youngest man in the US Open fourth round since 17-year-old Michael Chang and 18-year-old Pete Sampras in 1989.
-He then reached the quarterfinals by defeating qualifier Peter Gojowczyk.
-Alcaraz became the youngest US Open men's quarterfinalist in the Open Era, the youngest at the tournament since 18-year-old Thomaz Koch in 1963, and the youngest Grand Slam tournament men's singles quarterfinalist since 18-year-old Michael Chang at the 1990 French Open.
-He lost to Félix Auger-Aliassime via retirement in the second set in the quarterfinals after injuring his leg.
+He also became the youngest man in a major fourth round since 17-year-old Andrei Medvedev at the 1992 French Open, and the youngest man in the US Open fourth round since 17-year-old Michael Chang in 1989.
+Alcaraz then reached the quarterfinals by defeating qualifier Peter Gojowczyk.
+He became the youngest US Open men's quarterfinalist in the Open Era, the youngest all-time since Thomaz Koch in 1963, and the youngest at any major since Michael Chang at the 1990 French Open.
+He retired against Félix Auger-Aliassime in the quarterfinals after injuring his leg.

-Alcaraz played Indian Wells, which had been postponed to October due to the COVID-19 pandemic.
-This was his first time being seeded (30th) at a Masters event.
-He lost in the first round to Andy Murray in three sets.
-Alcaraz then entered the Vienna Open.
-In the second round, he met Andy Murray for a rematch and defeated him in straight sets.
-Alcaraz then defeated world No. 7 Matteo Berrettini in the quarterfinal to claim a second top 10 win, and became the youngest player in the top 35 on 1 November.
+At Indian Wells, Alcaraz was seeded (30th) for the first time at an ATP Masters 1000 event, but lost in the first round to Andy Murray.
+At the Vienna Open two weeks later, Alcaraz met Murray for a rematch and defeated him.
+He then defeated world No. 7 Matteo Berrettini to claim a second career top 10 win, and entered the top 35 on 1 November.
 He lost to Alexander Zverev in the semifinal.
-At the Paris Masters, Alcaraz defeated Pierre Hughes-Herbert in three thrilling sets in the first round.
-Alcaraz then recorded a straight sets victory against eighth seed Jannik Sinner in their first ATP meeting.
-This was his third top 10 win.
-In the round of 16, Alcaraz was unable to cope with a raucous home crowd backing Frenchman Hugo Gaston and lost in straight sets.
+At the Paris Masters, Alcaraz took a third top 10 win against eighth seed Jannik Sinner in their first ATP meeting.
+However, in the round of 16, Alcaraz was unable to cope with a raucous home crowd backing Frenchman Hugo Gaston and lost in straight sets.
+Alcaraz ended his season at the Next Gen ATP Finals; he had qualified as third seed behind Sinner and Auger-Aliassime, but became first seed after their withdrawals.
+He dominated the draw to win the title, dropping just one set.